rikhuijzer/ShowLint/README.md

 </h1>

 <h3 align="center">
-  Showing static code analysis results for many repositories
+  Showing static code analysis results for open source repositories
 </h3>

 Linters have obvious benefits but, like any tool, can be hard to use.